GoogleCloudPlatform/gradle-appengine-plugin/README.md

 If omitted and no cookie is stored from a previous use of the command, the command will prompt for this value.
 * `server`: The App Engine server hostname (defaults to appengine.google.com).
 * `host`: The hostname of the local machine for use with remote procedure calls.
+* `noCookies`: Do not store the administrator sign-in credentials.
+Prompt for a password every time. (or go through the OAuth2 flow when the `oauth2` option is used).
 * `passIn`: Do not store the administrator sign-in credentials as a cookie; prompt for a password every time.
 If the property `password` was provided then this value will always be true.
 * `password`: The password in plain text to be used whenever a task requires one.
 The password is only applied if the `email`